 Under this National Priority Area, EPA is soliciting applications to provide training and technical assistance for small public water systems to enable such systems to achieve and maintain compliance with the SDWA.
-For purposes of this announcement, "small public water systems" means community and non-community water systems serving a population of 10,000 persons or fewer.
+For purposes of this announcement, "small public water systems" means community and non-community water systems serving a population of 10,000 persons or less.
 These public water systems include small community water systems and other small transient or non-transient non-community water systems such as hospitals, schools and restaurants.
-The majority of community water systems in the nation (92 percent) serve 10,000 persons and fewer.
-Approximately 61 percent of these systems serve 500 persons or fewer.
+The majority of community water systems in the nation (91 percent) serve less than 10,000 persons.
+Approximately 60 percent of these systems serve 500 persons or less.